BobWritesCode/my-guides/Venv-Django-Rest.md

-# Set up VENV
+# Set up Virtual Environment (VENV)

 This guides is to help set up a virtual environnement.
-The guide focuses setting up VENV for Django
+The guide focuses setting up Virtual Environment for Django.

 This works on my current set up: